Tristar

 E15

-Vacuum shows E15 and will not start; often after long-term storage.
+The vacuum shows E15 and will not start; this often occurs after long-term storage.

 Firmware / Internal Memory Error